-Teaching and Researcher Development
+Teaching and researcher development

-Applicants for progression to Associate Professor (Grade 10) will be expected to have demonstrated excellence, leadership and innovation in teaching, and to have contributed strongly to supervising postgraduate students.
+Applicants for Professor (Grade 11) will be expected to have demonstrated excellence, leadership and innovation in teaching.

 The Department does not equate excellence in teaching with the popularity of the teacher.
 Student feedback, although never irrelevant, will not be taken as determinative.
-Demonstrating an ability to communicate, however, is a pre-requisite for showing effectiveness in teaching.
+Among other things, some types of courses are more likely to elicit positive feedback and there is research supporting the notion that students are tougher on teachers of particular demographics.
+Demonstrating an ability to communicate however, is a pre-requisite for showing effectiveness in teaching.